soveng/soveng.github.io/_posts/2023-10-18-welcoming-mutiny-wallet-as-the-1st-sovereign-engineering-north-star.md

 ![](/assets/images/mutiny-team.jpg)

-We are beyond excited to have them in Madeira for the whole two months of the [first cohort](https://sovereignengineering.io/madeira.html) so that we and the participants can learn from them and with them, explore the uncharted seas as a crew, and look up to them as a guiding north star in case we get lost.
+We are beyond excited to have them in Madeira for the whole eight weeks of the [first cohort](https://sovereignengineering.io/madeira.html) so that we and the participants can learn from them and with them, explore the uncharted seas as a crew, and look up to them as a guiding north star in case we get lost.

-If you love Bitcoin, lightning, and nostr and want to spend two months with the best and brightest—building, hacking, and ideating on how to ship a future that we and our kids deserve—don't hesitate to sign up for SEC-01.
+If you love Bitcoin, lightning, and nostr and want to spend eight weeks with the best and brightest—building, hacking, and ideating on how to ship a future that we and our kids deserve—don't hesitate to sign up for SEC-01.
 We have a fantastic group of participants coming to Madeira, and you could be one of them.